 Teach children the basics of hand hygiene with this super fun ‘Wash the Germs’ experiment.

-This experiment is a great hit with kids as they really get to see the magic of the 20-second hand wash rule.
+This easy science experiment for kids is a great hit with children (band parents!) as they really get to see the magic of the 20-second hand wash rule.

 According to this golden rule, you must rub soap on your hands for at least 20 seconds to get rid of all the germs.